 Data Extortion Services

-In an innovative approach to cybercrime services, Anubis offers specialized data ransom operations for previously exfiltrated information.
+Anubis offers a separate data ransom service for previously exfiltrated information — targeting organizations that experienced a breach but are not necessarily Anubis ransomware victims.
 This service includes professional negotiation management and strategic pressure tactics through social media channels and regulatory notifications, operating on a 60/40 profit-sharing basis.

 Access Broker Integration